gatsbyjs/gatsby/docs/docs/reference/release-notes/gatsby-version-support.md

 ## Introduction

-This page illustrates the support plans for the major versionf of Gastby.
-This allows you to effectively plan their Gatsby framework upgrades.
+This page illustrates the support plans for the major versions of Gatsby.
+This allows you to effectively plan your Gatsby framework upgrades.

 Generally, you can expect **1 major version per calendar year**.
 Although, there may be more than 1 major per year when a necessary evolution of Gatsby requires significant breaking change.